 According to the Centers for Disease Control and Prevention’s National Vital Statistics Report, this data includes some of the following:

 The most dangerous drug frequently involved in overdose deaths:

 - In 2011, Oxycodone, a prescription painkiller, topped the list of most overdoses

 - From 2012 to 2015, heroin took more lives than any other drug

 - Since 2016, fentanyl related overdose deaths have taken over and it will likely remain one of the most deadly substances for some time to come

-In 2016, the drugs ranked from most deadly to least include:
+In 2016, the most dangerous drugs were ranked from most deadly to least include:

 - Xanax (alprazolam)